mandober/debrief.math/70-category/01-introduction.md

 # Introduction to Category Theory

-Category theory is the source of new ideas in programming, especially suitable for functional programming languages, with Haskell as the most prominent among the languages to recognize the importance and practicality of concepts that originated in category theory, such as functors, applicatives and, particularly, monads.
+Category theory is the source of new programming ideas, particularly well exploited by Haskell as the most prominent among the languages to recognize the importance and practicality of concepts therein.

+Concepts that originated in category theory include functors, applicatives, monads, as well as many prefixed constructs like comonads, bifunctors, etc.

 These concepts have endowed the language with new capabilities, such as the ability to abstract over a certain behavior or computation.